red-scale-dragon/docs/docs/quick-start.md

 - `Exceptions` - This must contain `Handler.php` which is your exceptions handler.
 It's a stub that extends the Dragon Framework's base exception.
 You're free to change it as you need, but the Dragon Framework does depend on this file being where it is.
 - `Http/Ajax` - Your Ajax callbacks should appear in this directory.
 - `Http/Controllers` - Any controllers should be here. `Admin`, `Api`, and `Shortcode` are good names for directories to organize the different parts of your codebase into different directories.
-- `Http/Middleware` - Store your middlewhere here and reference it on your routes.
+- `Http/Middleware` - Store your middleware here and reference it on your routes.
 - `Http/Requests` - If you want to validate forms and the like, you can do that by extending the base `FormRequest` class.
 Feel free to organize this into subdirectories, then just type hint them on your controllers.
 - `Models` - Store all of your database models for Eloquent Orm here.
 This way you can easily work with the tables you created in your migrations.
 - `PostTypes` - If you've created custom post types, this directory is a great place to put them.
 Reference those in the `config/post_types.php` file for post types.